Courses may include

 CONC 2200 - Open Mentorship

-Open Mentorship provides learners with the opportunity to consolidate their learning in partnership with a mentor.
+Open Mentorship provides students with the opportunity to consolidate their learning in partnership with a mentor.
 This mentorship may occur in one or more placement sites including acute care facilities, home care agencies, nursing homes/homes for the aged and other approved care settings.
 Completion of 60 hours of open mentorship is mandatory.

 CONC 2555 - Long-term Care Mentorship

-The Long-term Care Mentorship placement provides the learner with the opportunity to consolidate his/her learning in the long-term care setting.
-The learner will demonstrate safe practice as a CCA in caring for individuals with a variety of
+The Long-term Care Mentorship placement provides students with the opportunity to consolidate their learning in the long-term care setting.
+The student will demonstrate safe practice as a CCA in caring for individuals with a variety of health care needs.
+Students will be placed in a Level II nursing home/home for the aged in partnership with a mentor.
+Completion of 80 hours of Long-term Care Mentorship is mandatory.

 CRIS 1022 - Introduction to Crisis, Mental Health and Social Issues